Questions 61 – 62: Site(s) of tissue with pathologic diagnosis of amyloidosis (check all that apply)

 Indicate if the recipient had any other evidence of autonomic neuropathy, such as pseudo-obstruction or intractable diarrhea, at the time of diagnosis or prior to first therapy.
-If “yes,” specify the other evidence in question 115.
-If “no,” continue with question 116.
+If Yes, specify the other evidence.
+If No, continue with question 116.

 Pseudo-obstruction is a condition in which food does not pass through the intestines as if the intestines were blocked; however, rather than a blockage, it is caused by nerve damage within the intestinal tract.

 Intractable diarrhea is diarrhea that cannot be stopped by medication.

 Question 116: Did the recipient display any other clinical involvement?

 Indicate if the recipient displayed any other clinical manifestations at the time of diagnosis or prior to first therapy.
 Review the preceding sections starting from question 67 and ensure that any manifestations reported here do not already have a specific place for reporting.
 If the recipient displayed clinical involvement not already reported elsewhere, select Yes.
 If No, continue with question 119.

 Questions 117 – 118: Specify the evidence of other organ involvement (check all that apply)

 For each option, indicate if there was evidence of other organ involvement.
 If there was other organ involvement not listed in this section, select Other organ involvement in and specify the other organ in question 118.